About Voices of the Ancestors – The Podcast

 Theatre Residency, Omnibus Theatre, Clapham, London, UK – July 2021

 As the first series of the Podcast ‘Voices of the Ancestors’ drew to a close, we were thrilled to be sharing our ‘work in progress’ on the Omnibus Theatre stage with a bevy of talented theatre makers.

 Performed by: Holly Taylor-Zuntz Susan Thompson Ellen Jordan Bernard Burns Polly Hunt Jenny Barrett

 Dramaturgical support by: Marie Mccarthy, Phoebe Wagner and Tiffer Hutchings.

 Additional Videography of Edisher Garakanidze by Benjamin Pierce Higgins

-A video of the show is privately available made by: Annalie Wilson at Snow Lion Media, http://snowlionmedia.com/ (please email for details email@example.com).
+The video of the show (above) was made by: Annalie Wilson at Snow Lion Media, http://snowlionmedia.com/ (please email for details firstname.lastname@example.org).
 It starts with a 10 minute behind the scenes look at the creation process with director Holly Taylor-Zuntz, followed by the 20 minute ‘scratch’ show filmed live at the Omnibus Theatre, Clapham.
 The Songs: Akishi Mze Shina Alilo Imeruli Makruli Dzlier Stiroda Naninei Batonebo Mamli Mukhasa Tskals Napoti.

 Creating for the Croydon Festival, London – 2020